D3nFaina/Training4inteviews/README.md

 # Training4inteviews
 Classic interview questions solved by me and later improved by AI / other people / me finally using my brain

+This is ~not~ my first change on GitHub!